DillonLab/Gen2EpiGUI/README.md

         “/home/user/Desktop/Test_DATA”

 6)	Copy the Gen2Epi_Scripts-GUI folder in your current working directory.

 7)	Open terminal (Applications->Favorites->Terminal) and cd into

         “/home/user/Desktop/Gen2Epi_Scripts“

- 8)	Create an output directory

-        “mkdir Output”
+8) 	copy “Gen2EpiGUI.pl” script on the Desktop.
+To use the user-friendly version of the pipeline follow the instructions given in “UserManual.pdf” & “IntroductoryDemo.pdf”.

-# How to use
+# How to use Gen2EpiGUI via Commandline

   1)	Prepare a tab-limited input file describing the full name and the paired-end read files, e.g.,